Poll: 48 percent say GOP health care bill passed by House is a bad idea

-By a two-to-one margin, Americans say that the health-care legislation that was recently passed by the U.S. House of Representatives and supported by President Trump is a bad idea instead of a good idea, according to a new NBC News/Wall Street Journal poll.
+By a 2-to-1 ratio, Americans say the health care legislation that was recently passed by the House and supported by President Donald Trump is a bad idea instead of a good idea, according to a new NBC News/Wall Street Journal poll.

 Forty-eight percent say it's a bad idea, including 43 percent of respondents who "strongly" believe that.